-I use the Way Back Machine, Ezine Articles and a free Plagiarism checker.
+I use the Way Back Machine, Ezine Articles, and a free Plagiarism checker.

 “Whoa, back up there fella…Ezine Articles?”

 Say I’ve built a blog around the Insomnia niche.
 I looked at the search volumes and it’s a goer.
-But after writing 5 or 6 articles or posts, I’m already stuck for ideas and, even worse, bored with the whole subject.
+But after writing 5 or 6 articles or posts, I’m already stuck on ideas and, even worse, bored with the whole subject.

 So, instead, I spend around 20 minutes finding a ‘dead’ article and then inject life back into it by posting it onto my niche website.
-This will be quality free content for my blog.
+This will be quality and free content for my blog.

 How To Get Free Content For Your Blog